Human-Connection/Human-Connection/backend/installation/configuration.md

 ## Seeding Database with Data

-Yet we have to seed or database with default data, so that GraphQL requests or playing with our GraphQL Playground makes sense.
+Now we have to seed our database with default data, so that GraphQL requests or playing with our GraphQL Playground makes sense.

 To fill the database with Nitro-Backend default data send the command:
 ```bash
 $ yarn run db:seed
 ```

-To clear the database from all data after you have changed it somehow and you may like to seed it again use:
+To clear the database from all data after you have changed it somehow and before you may like to seed it again use:
 ```bash
 $ yarn run db:reset
 ```